AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

-# Power Platform Competition 2024 🚀
+# Power Platform Challenge 2024 🚀

 Welcome to the **Power Platform Challenge**!
-This is your chance to show off your creativity and technical skills by tackling exciting app-building challenges.
-Choose from **Simple**, **Medium**, or **Challenging** levels, and submit your solution to compete for the ultimate bragging rights! 🎉
+This is an opportunity to tackle real-world app-building scenarios, sharpen your skills, and receive personalized feedback on your solutions.
+Showcase your work, gain valuable experience, and add this project to your portfolio! 🌟

 ---